mne-tools/mne-cpp/doc/gh-pages/pages/documentation/anonymize_PROCESSED.md

 ## How is the File Modified

 An initial approach to deal with sensible information in a file would be to just delete it or maybe alter it "in-place", like other applications do.
 However, we think this is not a good idea.
 Firstly, some of these fields, like `Subject Name` or `Measuremenet date`, are needed and expected by other software packages, to simply delete them might cause some trouble later.
-Moreover, it doesn't seem to be a neat job to alter the actual information by *masking* it with a default character set, e.g., substituing the name `Peter` `C` `Smith` with `xxxxx` `x` `xxxxx`.
+Moreover, it doesn't seem to be a neat job to alter the actual information by \textit{masking} it with a default character set, e.g., substituing the name `Peter` `C` `Smith` with `xxxxx` `x` `xxxxx`.
 Some of the fields of data in a FIFF file are quite long, and an individual subject might have a particularly long name.
 Therefore, a subject might not be properly de-identified or anonymized if we were to follow this route.
 But most importantly, we consider that the best way to modify the information in a FIFF file is to recompute completely the actual information and the structure it is stored in.

-Since the FIFF format implies a linked list of `tags` with information in them, MNE Anonymize will follow this list of tags from the begining until the end, while creating a new `tag` with *anonymized* or *de-identified* information wherever needed.
-This way, "hidden tags" or *unlinked* tags in the input file will not be copied to the output.
+Since the FIFF format implies a linked list of `tags` with information in them, MNE Anonymize will follow this list of tags from the begining until the end, while creating a new `tag` with \textit{anonymized} or *de-identified* information wherever needed.
+This way, "hidden tags" or \textit{unlinked} tags in the input file will not be copied to the output.
 The so-called `free list` of tags, will not be copied to the output anonymized file either.
 The tag directory will not be copied to the output file either.
 This implies that the actual final size of the output file will slightly differ from the input file.

 If a specific `tag` with PHI or PII infomation is not present in the FIFF file, `mne_anonymize` will not create it.